TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/otel-plugins.md

 ## Setting attributes

-You can set attributes on your spans, enriching each trace with additional, context-specific information by using the `SetAttributes()` function.
+The `SetAttributes()` function allows you to set attributes on your spans, enriching each trace with additional, context-specific information.

 The following example illustrates this functionality using the OpenTelemetry library's implementation by Tyk